ELEVEN DAYS CYCLING – €1,520

 - Day Six: we turn south-east and spend most of the day riding across the plains of Extremadura, crossing a couple of small ridges of hills before crossing back into Portugal and arriving at the one-time frontier border post of Marvão, where a 13th century castle perches atop a rocky ridge that offers amazing panoramic views of the surrounding countryside.
 80km

-- Day Seven: entering the rolling landscape of the Alentejo, we ride to the attractive walled market town of Estremoz – with yet another ruined fortress.
-76km
+- Day Seven: entering the rolling landscape of the Alentejo, we ride to the historic fortress city of Elvas – staying in a converted military hospital/convent.
+85km

-- Day Eight (Sunday): we cross a small range of hills and ride past a 14th century convent (now a luxury hotel) before continuing on quiet roads to the picture-perfect hilltop village of Monsaraz.
-62km
+- Day Eight: we cross a small range of hills and ride past a 14th century convent (now a luxury hotel) before continuing on quiet roads to the picture-perfect hilltop village of Monsaraz.
+72km

 - Day Nine: explore the countryside and villages around Monsaraz – or spend a rest day in this idyllic spot